 M1918 BAR gunner, 6th U.S. Army Special Reconnaissance Force (Rangers), along with a Filipino guerrilla, Cabanatuan, early 1945

-When MacArthur finally did return, much of the way had already been prepared.
+When MacArthur finally did return, much of the way had already been prepared, and guerillas came out of every thicket and town.

 Filipino guerillas and U.S. troops worked hand in hand behind Japanese lines in the PI during WWII